clojure/clojure/ClojureCLR/readme.txt

  -- Implement a feature-complete Clojure on top of CLR/DLR.
  -- Stay as close as possible to the JVM implementation.
-      --- To the extent possible, use exactly the same boostrap *.clj files to define the environment.
-      --- Match public interfaces and important data structure classes -- Try to use some of the more advanced features of the DLR, where it makes sense to do so.
- -- Spawn a cottage industry of people making Visual Studio extensions
-      for Clojure. :)
+ -- Spawn a cottage industry of people making Visual Studio extensions for Clojure. :)
- -- Have fun.
+ -- Have some fun.

 --------------------------------------------------------------------------------------

 For more information on clojure:  http://clojure.org

-For instructions on installing: .\install.txt
+Installing: .\install.txt

+Compiling/running:  .\compile-run.txt

 Version information:  .\versions.txt

 Todo list:  .\todo.txt

 --------------------------------------------------------------------------------------

  *   ClojureCLR